littlecircle0730/Decentralized-Vertical-Federated-Learning-for-Multivariate-Time-Series-Data/README.md

 # Code

-The code for representation learning is based on the following work: "Unsupervised Scalable Representation Learning for Multivariate Time Series" (Jean-Yves Franceschi, Aymeric Dieuleveut and Martin Jaggi) [[NeurIPS]](https://papers.nips.cc/paper/8713-unsupervised-scalable-representation-learning-for-multivariate-time-series).
-The following requirements are mostly from their README file.
+This code implements Decentralized Federated Learning for Multivariate Time Series Prediction, featuring a novel weighted aggregation method.
+The requirements outlined below are derived primarily from the project's README file.

 ## Requirements